patrickb84/notes/kpi-dashboard/spotlight-donuts-progress-stats.md

 ```

-### Single Progress Stat Arguments
+### Progress Stat - Individual

-It takes a blob of arguments structured as:
+An individual progress-stat component is instantiated with a blob of arguments structured as:

 ```typescript
 type SingleProgressStatArgs = {